sophiay98/4182_fuzzer/user_guide.md

 The application layer fuzzer is able to run three kinds of tests:

 #####1.default tests with varied payload length
 NOTE: You have to have the run_server.py running and accepting connections through a port for this to be able to work.
+Otherwise, it will throw timeout error.

 to run this test: